apelegri/wechat-mini-program-wiki/README.md

     }
   },
 ```
-In this function you have to **define a title** that will be displayed in the top of the forward card and the **current page path**.
+In this function you have to **define a title** that will be displayed on the top of the forward card and the **current page path**.
 If you forget to add a title WeChat will add one by default (your mini-program name).

 **Restriction:**
 The only thing that you can define in this case is the **event** `onShareAppMessage`.
-The forward button (event handler) will be **created by the framework** itself.
+The forward button will be **created by the framework** itself.

 ####  Create a forward button within the current page

-This recent feature allows developers to create a specific forward button within the page by using the button property `open-type` and its value `'share'`.
+This feature allows developers to create a specific forward button within the page by using the button property `open-type` and its value `'share'`.

 **`Code snippet  "Create a forward button within the page" example. `**